Source: Books | The Great American Read | PBS

 It must be troubling for the god who loves you…

-A stunning poem with a clear voice of the author, yet infinite so to touch all people in moments of reflection and self-assessment.
+Here the author seems to personify God with similar authority of a parent: watchful and omniscient, prone to anxiety and disappointment, vigilant and hopeful, and yet still powerless to the free-will of His creation.
+This is a stunning poem with a clear voice of the author, yet infinite so to touch all people in moments of reflection and self-assessment.

 After a legendary career in adventure writing, Tim Cahill thought his story was over.
 Thrown from a raft in the Grand Canyon’s Lava Falls, he was trapped underwater and out of air.
 When he finally reached land, his heart stopped for several minutes.
 Then he came back—and decided to risk Lava again.